vladimir-chernykh/facestyle-gan/README.md

 ![training curves](results/loss_curves.jpg?raw=true)

-The full training tensorboard logs for each model can be found in `logs` subfolder of corresponding folder inside [`results`](./results) directory.
+The full training tensorboard logs for each of the models can be found in `logs` subfolder of the corresponding folder inside [`results`](./results) directory.

 **TRAINING EVOLUTION VIDEOS ARE AVAILABLE**:
 * [Mouth](https://www.dropbox.com/s/ti3ck7cdul4gnah/evolution.mp4?dl=0)